asad82/Network-Messenger/README.md

 8. How Multiple Connections are Handled: The server handles multiple Client connections by maintaining an array of objects of the socket class i.e. one for each client and updates them with time.

-9. In short the MIRC messenger works perfectly and has also been tested on the university LAN.
+9. In short the MIRC messenger works perfectly and has also been tested on the LAN.

 10. PICTURES: A pictures folder has been included which shows the program in action and different states and functionalities that have been implemented.
 Do see them to get a fair view.